typelevel/kittens/README.md

 ## Scala 3

-We also offer 3 methods of derivation for Scala 3.
-All of them have the same behaviour wrt to recursively defining instances:
+We also offer three methods of derivation for Scala 3.
+All of them have the same behavior wrt to recursively defining instances:
 1. Instances will always be recursively instantiated if necessary
-2. Subject to the same type constructor field limitation as the Scala 2 auto and manual semi derivations
+2. Subject to the same type constructor field limitation as the Scala 2 auto and manual semiauto derivations

 ### `derives` syntax (recommended)